-The organization and its members must comply with all federal, state, provincial, local law, and JSU policy related to sexual misconduct.
+The organization and its members must comply with all federal, state, provincial, and local laws and Jacksonville State University policies related to sexual misconduct.
 This includes, but is not limited to, definitions around consent, sexual misconduct, sexual harassment, domestic violence, dating violence, stalking, and sexual exploitation.
-Please refer the JSU's Gender-based and Sexual Misconduct policy for additional guidance.
+Please refer the Jacksonville State University's Sex-based and Sexual Misconduct policy for additional guidance.